 Valentine’s Day on a Budget With Family

 It’s a weird weekend for Valentine’s Day this year because it falls on President’s weekend.
 Thanks to a teacher in-service day on Friday, my kids have a four-day weekend, and they could not be more excited.
-Unfortunately, their ski passes are blacked out for Saturday and Sunday; we’ll get up Friday, but that leaves us home for Valentine’s Day.
-So this year, my wife and I are making this Valentine’s Day a family affair.
-But with three boys, trying to finding a baby sitter is tough and it’s expensive to go out to dinner.
+This year, my wife and I are making this Valentine’s Day a family affair.
 If you are in the same boat and planning to enjoy Valentine’s Day on a budget with family, here are a few ideas we’re considering…

 Valentines Day on a Budget Idea 1: